The secret to award-winning cheese: A Northland cheesemaker insists it’s all about the (sheep) milk

 The cheesemaking facility at Winsam Farm is small but perfect.
 Milk flows through a pipe from the milking platform next door, travelling just a few metres into a small vat.

-The search for that vat inspired Rod to add another title to his business card: small vat importer.
+The vat inspired Rod to add another title to his business card: small vat importer.

 Rod found a company in Greece – Milkplan – and ended up getting two tanks.

 “I brought them in for half of what one tank in New Zealand would have cost, and they were flown in as well.”

 Since then, Rod has become the NZ distributor for Milkplan, supplying small vats and pasteurising equipment to artisan cheesemakers and small-scale milk producers all over the country.

 “Interestingly, most of the pasteurisers I’ve brought in have gone to cow dairy farmers who are specialising in selling bottled milk.
 I’m supplying for goats, sheep, and cows.

 “It’s something I enjoy.
 A lot of people will phone up asking for advice on how to do pasteurising – it’s ironic that I’m advising them and not some government official.”